 Before an employee takes military leave, they must give you advance notice.
 The notice can be written or oral.
 The employee does not need to give you a copy of their military orders.
-There is not a particular amount of time before their leave that the employee must give you the notice.
+There is no specific amount of time before their leave that the employee must give you the notice.

-When an employee gives you notice, you will then place your employee on military leave of absence.
+When an employee gives you notice, place them on military leave of absence.
 Once the employee returns from service, your employee is entitled to reemployment rights and other USERRA benefits.